johnwarden/deliberati/content/post/2022-08-17-necessity-and-sufficiency.md

  <aside class="custom-aside" markdown="1">

 To understand why only new information can change the beliefs of a Bayesian reasoner, consider the standard rule for Bayesian belief revision.
-When a Bayesian reasoner learns that 𝐵 is true, their posterior belief in the probability of 𝐴 is updated to equal what they previously believed the probability of 𝐴 **would be** if they believed 𝐵. Mathematically, the posterior belief, denoted $$P'$$, is updated according to the well-known formula for Bayesian belief revision:
+When a Bayesian reasoner learns that 𝐵 is true, their posterior belief in the probability of 𝐴 is updated to equal what they previously believed the probability of 𝐴 **would be** if they believed 𝐵. Mathematically, the posterior belief, denoted $P'$, is updated according to the well-known formula for Bayesian belief revision:

 $$
     P'(A) = P(A|B)
 $$

-But if 𝐵 is not new information -- that is, if the subject already believed that $$P(B)$$ was equal to 1 -- then $$P(A \vert B)$$ is already equal to $$P(A)$$.
-So the posterior $$P'(A)$$ is equal to the prior $$P(A)$$.
+But if 𝐵 is not new information -- that is, if the subject already believed that $P(B)$ was equal to 1 -- then $P(A \vert B)$ is already equal to $P(A)$.
+So the posterior $P'(A)$ is equal to the prior $P(A)$.

 On the other hand, if the subject had, for some reason, previously assumed that the candidate did *not* have a pulse, and then subsequently learned that he did, this discovery might considerably brighten the candidate's prospects.